segbro/segbro.github.io/_pages/about.md

 ---
 permalink: /
-title: "Qi Li"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+About Me
-is currently a third-year Ph.D. student at Fuzhou University.
+:   Qi Li is currently a third-year Ph.D. student at Fuzhou University.

+Research Interests
+: